-Disaster Recovery – Are You Prepared?Posted By: Inner City Thursday 25th January 2018
+Disaster Recovery – Are You Prepared?Posted By: Hayley Thursday 25th January 2018

 When you ask someone how they are planning for a disaster, you may find in general that they have little or no plans as they believe that particular misfortune will not fall on them.
 In fact, several studies have found humans are generally optimistic by nature.
 Search for this on your search engine of choice and you will see what I mean.
 Being optimistic is of course a positive and desired trait.
 It can help us achieve goals and live life in a glowing light.